himanshu63867/Canadian-Labor-force-Survey/README.md

 # Canadian-Labor-force-Survey
-1. Labor Force Status Prediction
+_**1. Labor Force Status Prediction**_
-Problem Statement: The primary objective is to develop a predictive model that can accurately determine an individual's labor force status based on their demographic and socioeconomic characteristics.
+**Problem Statement:** The primary objective is to develop a predictive model that can accurately determine an individual's labor force status based on their demographic and socioeconomic characteristics.
 The model aims to classify individuals into categories such as "Employed," "Unemployed," or "Not in the labor force" using a dataset from a labor force survey.

-Solution: The problem is framed as a multi-class classification task.
+**Solution:** The problem is framed as a multi-class classification task.
 A Random Forest Classifier is used to build the model.
 The key steps of the solution are:

-Data Preprocessing:
+**Data Preprocessing:**

 Irrelevant columns like REC_NUM, SURVYEAR, and SURVMNTH are removed.